Treadmill Buying Guide – 6 Ways to Look for When Choosing a Treadmill

 Higher-end treadmills cost anywhere from $1,000 to $2,000.
 The prices for these treadmills might seem steep.
 However, you’ll get features like heart rate tracking, higher inclines, and broader speed settings.

 You’ll even benefit from the durability of these treadmills.
-Often, the more expensive a treadmill is, the more durable it is likely to be.
+Typically, the more expensive a treadmill is, the more durable it is likely to be.
 For this reason, you’ll be running on your high-end treadmill for a long time.
 If it somehow breaks, you can always use the warranty.

 And, this brings us conveniently to the next thing you should look for when shopping around for a new treadmill.